degzcs/rails-react-blog/README.md

 Also create an account for Gnews.io in order to get the api key used in the installation

 ### Installation & Setup
-After you install docker and clone this repo, you have to go in the terminal to the project folder and run the next commands:
+After you install docker and clone this repo, you have opena a terminal and go to the project folder.
+Then run the next commands:

 ```bash
 $ docker-compose build
 $ docker-compose up
 ```
 These commands are going to install all packages and dependencies need it for the project.
-Then, to install the packages for the frontend you have to get in to the container and run `npm install`
+However, to install the packages for the frontend you have to get into the container and run `npm install` or execute the next command:

 ```bash
 $ docker exec -it rails-react-blog_app_1 npm install